 Foods are digested and enter the bloodstream at a specific rate, termed the Glycemic Index.
 The substance with the highest glycemic index rating is sugar (100).
 Food substances with higher GI’s cause a high rise in the creation of insulin, which is essentially a delivery system hormone for the storage of fats.
 Ingesting foods with a lower GI (proteins, fibers and certain fats with a positive nutritional benefit) help balance and control the release of insulin and go some way towards minimizing the creation and retention of unwanted body fat.

 Bee Pollen and weight loss – Our body processes all nutrients and deals with them according to the type and quantity consumed.
-Consumption rates for calorie-bearing nutrients, coupled with the rate of our metabolism, will generally determine whether we build fat, maintain our body weight or loose weight. [subscribe to our natural weight loss series]
+Consumption rates for calorie-bearing nutrients, coupled with the rate of our physical activity and metabolism, will generally determine whether we create fat, maintain our body weight or use stored fat to fuel activity, thus losing weight.

-However, we can help our body become more efficient in processing certain nutrient types and certain food groups.
-By supplementing our food intake with certain nutrient combinations, we can create an environment where we become more efficient at processing carbohydrates, fats and sugars, and can avoid under some circumstances the production of excessive body fat.
+However, we can help our body become more efficient in processing certain nutrient types and certain food types.
+By supplementing our food intake with certain nutrient combinations, we may be able to create an environment where we become more efficient at processing carbohydrates, fats and sugars, and may be able to minimize under some circumstances the production of excessive body fat.

-Bee Pollen contains over 5,000 enzymes and co-enzymes, considerably more than is present in any other food.
+Bee Pollen may help us create a more efficient environment for weight management.
+It contains over 5,000 enzymes and co-enzymes, considerably more than is present in any other food.
 These enzymes are necessary in the body for digestive function and immune function.
-These enzymes are considered important in creating a chemical balance in the metabolism.
-This ‘balancing’ or ‘regulating’ function may be the key factor in its ability to assist in weight regulation.
+These enzymes are considered important in creating a chemical balance and assisting the metabolism.
+This ‘balancing’ or ‘regulating’ function may be the key factor in bee pollen’s ability to assist in weight regulation*.